 CBS All Access subscribers, you’re about to enter The Twilight Zone — and Jordan Peele will be your tour guide.

 The initial announcement of the project was made during a company earnings call by now-former CBS Corp.
 CEO Leslie Moonves in November 2017, per The Hollywood Reporter.
-The first, creepy teaser for the series was released earlier this year, offering a preview of Peele’s delivery of the show’s iconic introduction — made famous by original host and creator Rod Serling.
+This was followed by the first, creepy teaser for the series, which was released earlier this year and offered a preview of Peele’s delivery of the show’s iconic introduction — made famous by original host and creator Rod Serling.

 According to the teaser, the series will debut at some point in 2019.

 Details are scarce regarding the context of the reboot, but CBS TV Studios president David Stapf indicated that “because it’s anthological you don’t need to look at it as who’s the showrunner.”
 Peele, X-Men franchise producer Simon Kinberg, and Daredevil and The Defenders showrunner Marco Ramirez will serve as executive producers for the series.

 The Twilight Zone originally ran for five seasons between 1959 and 1964, and encompassed 156 episodes blending the sci-fi, fantasy, and horror genres.
 The stand-alone episodes told cautionary — and occasionally terrifying — tales that inspired generations of filmmakers in later years.
 Two revival series aired in the following years, with one premiering in the 1980s, and the other from 2002 to 2003.